dsw6/express-mfs/README.md

 ### **<span style="color:blue">mfs.metrics.name(name)</span>**
 Returns a middleware function that assigns a name to a route.
 The assigned name is used in the method details report and passed to the registered method information function.
 If a specific name isn't assigned to a route, the `req.originalUrl` property is used for a route name.

+### **<span style="color:blue">mfs.metrics.setName(req, name)</span>**
+Used to set a route name inside a middleware function.
+The "req" parameter is the middleware "req" parameter.
+This can be useful when the name depends on processing done inside of the middleware.

 ### **<span style="color:blue">mfs.metrics.info</span>**
 Provides a metrics endpoint for the service.
 The middleware returns the data that has been collected for the service.